Home Car Accidents Farming Equipment Car Accident

 Because tractors are so heavy, they can do a lot of damage in a collision with a passenger car.
 Tractor drivers are also at greater risk due to a lack of safety equipment.
 It can also be difficult to determine fault in this type of accident.
 And liability may be shared between two, or among several drivers.

-If you were harmed in a crash involving a farm vehicle, you want the experienced personal injury lawyers at GibsonSingleton Virginia Injury Attorneys by your side.
+If you were harmed in a crash involving a farm vehicle in Virginia, you want the experienced personal injury lawyers at GibsonSingleton Virginia Injury Attorneys by your side.
 We’ll investigate the accident and file claims against anyone whose negligence contributed to your injuries.

 Back to Top